 T1, T4 and TRIM7 correspond with exchange trimester 1

 When clicking on a course name, you will find more details (e.g. structure, how it is assessed, link to time table etc.) concerning the course.
 For now you find the course offering of this academic year.
-Around mid-July the update for 2016-2017 will appear.
-Until then, use this information as a guideline.
+Around the third week of July the update for 2019-2020 will appear.
+Until then, use this information as a guideline if possible.

 Course manuals can be found on the Current Students webpage: